GENERAL INFORMATION ABOUT WILTSHIRE SHEEP

 Waimea Wiltshires was founded in 2014 after purchasing ewes and rams from established polled Wiltshire breeders in Waipukurau (the Stricklands) and Porangahau (the Taylors of Glenbrae) in the southern Hawke’s Bay.
 Subsequently rams and ewes bred by the Morrisons (from Marton), Mt Cass Station (Waipara) and the Molettas (Waitui, Marlborough) have been incorporated into the flock.
 We maintain a small flock of approximately 70 breeding ewes and are aiming to breed the best stud Wiltshires we can.

 All the Wiltshires we keep for breeding are selected on the basis of shedding ability, size, conformation, good feet and past breeding history.
 To make certain we select the best sheep we regularly weigh our flock and give each animal a shedding score.
 Any sheep which does not shed fully by the time it is a two-tooth is removed.
-From 2021 we are also submitting blood samples from potential breeding sheep to the Lincoln University gene marker lab to determine ‘foot scores’ (genetic predisposition to footrot) and to help determine which sheep are carrying copies of the T+ muscling (‘double muscling’) gene.

 All sheep are tagged and breeding records are kept on ‘Flock Filer’.